ItsZaynMalik/popcat-api-wrapper-v2/README.md

 ## Copyright

 - This API wrapper v1 was coded by popcat api developer.
 I've just updated and added quite a few new things init.
 Copyright goes to him respectively!.
+Click [here](https://github.com/CoderPopCat/pop-cat-wrapper) To see the v1 wrapper.

 ## Support